The Rate-Distortion Function for Product of Two Sources with Side-Information at Decoders: Main Results

 By using the first bin index $I_1$, the first decoder (with $Y_1^n$) can reconstruct the common description $W_1^n$.
 By using both the first bin index $I_1$ and the extra bin index $I_2$, the second decoder (with $Z_1^n$) can reconstruct $W_1^n$.
 After that the private description $U_1^n$ is transmitted to the first decoder at rate

 Similarly, when we apply the coding scheme of \cite{tian:08} to the second component source $(X_2,Y_2,Z_2)$, the source $X_2^n$ is quantized into the common description $W_2^n$ and the private description $U_2^n$.
-Then, the common description $W_2^n$ is bin coded into $J_1$ and $J_2$ at rate
+Then, we apply the bin coding to the common description $W_2^n$ at rates

 and